hortonworks/cloudbreak/docs/index.md

 ###Blueprints

 Ambari Blueprints are a declarative definition of a Hadoop cluster.
-With a Blueprint, you specify a stack, the component layout and the configurations to materialise a Hadoop cluster instance.
-Hostgroups defined in blueprints can be associated to different VPC subnets and availability zones, thus you can span up a highly available cluster running on different datacenters or availability zones.
+With a Blueprint, you specify a stack, the component layout and the configurations to materialize a Hadoop cluster instance.
+Hostgroups defined in blueprints can be associated to different templates, thus you can spin up a highly available cluster running on different instance types.
+This will give you the option to group your Hadoop services based on resource needs (e.g. high I/O, CPU or memory) and create an infrastructure which fits your workload best.

 We have a few default blueprints available from multi node blueprints to lambda architectures.

 For further information please visit our [API documentation](http://docs.cloudbreak.apiary.io/#blueprints).

 ###Cluster

-Clusters are materialised Hadoop clusters.
+Clusters are materialised Hadoop services on a given infrastructure.
 They are built based on a Blueprint (running the components and services specified) and on a configured infrastructure Stack.
 Once a cluster is created and launched, it can be used the usual way as any Hadoop cluster.
 We suggest to start with the Cluster's Ambari UI for an overview of your cluster.

 For further information please visit our [API documentation](http://docs.cloudbreak.apiary.io/#clusters).